EdenX-97/wiki-edenxu97/home/Server/Services/SSR.md

 # Install

 1. Connect to your server (can use ssh)
-> My server OS version is CentOS 7.8, if you can't use yum, consider the appropriate command {.is-warning}
+> My server OS version is CentOS 7.8, if you can't use yum, consider the appropriate command for your OS {.is-warning}

 2. Install python3 and shadowsocks (run the following code line by line)